-$$\Delta d_L \approx \sum \lambda / \lambda{\max} . \tag{5.12}$$
+$$\Delta d_L \approx \sum \lambda / \lambda{\text{max}}$$ (5.12)

-This prediction is verified by our numerical results for not too large external fields $F_e \leq 2$ .
+This prediction is verified by our numerical results for not too large external fields $F_e \le 2$.
 Obviously the dimensionality loss is an extensive quantity and persists in the thermodynamic limit.

 The fact that nonequilibrium systems quickly collapse onto a fractal subspace of the complete equilibrium phase space with an associated loss in dimensionality is a general phenomenon.
-In addition to the problems mentioned previously it has been observed also by Morriss in a study of planar two-body shear flow.

-The consequences of this important result with respect to the second law of thermodynamics has been established very recently: $^{31,32,34}$ Only trajectories which on the average convert heat into work and which are characterized by a negative friction $\langle \zeta \rangle$ (or $\langle \zeta_G \rangle$ ) will violate the second law.
-In view of the time-reversal invariance of the Nosé-Hoover or Gauss equations of motion (1.9) and (1.6), respectively, these trajectories must be precisely on the associated repellor and must be propagated backward in time.
-The repellor states are obtained from the strange attractor by the time-reversal transformation $q \rightarrow q$ , $p \rightarrow -p, \zeta \rightarrow -\zeta$ (or $\zeta_G \rightarrow -\zeta_G$ ) and consequently form again a fractal object with a dimensionality $d_L$ less than the complete phase-space dimension M. Since timereversal also means a sign change for the Lyapunov exponents the repellor states are characterized by a positive sum of Lyapunov exponents and a positive phase-space compressibility $\langle \Lambda \rangle$ .
+In addition to the problems mentioned previously it has been observed also by Morriss in a study of planar two-body shear flow. ^{36,37} the average convert heat into work and which are characterized by a negative friction $\langle \xi \rangle$ (or $\langle \xi_G \rangle$) will violate the second law.
+In view of the time-reversal invariance the Nosé-Hoover or Gauss equations of motion (1.9) and (1.6), respectively, these trajectories must be precisely on the associated repellor and must be propagated backward in time.
+The repellor states are obtained from the strange attractor by the time-reversal transformation $q \rightarrow q$, $\mathbf{p} \rightarrow -\mathbf{p}, \ \xi \rightarrow -\xi \ (\text{or} \ \xi_G \rightarrow -\xi_G) \ \text{and consequently form}$ again a fractal object with a dimensionality d_L less than the complete phase-space dimension M. Since timereversal also means a sign change for the Lyapunov exponents the repellor states are characterized by a positive sum of Lyapunov exponents and a positive phase-space compressibility $\langle \Lambda \rangle$.
 It follows that the repellor is unstable: The slightest deviation will blow up very quickly and the trajectory will end up on the attractor again.
 One concludes (a) that an exact localization of the repellor is impossible because of its vanishing phase-space volume and (b) that any approximate effort to localize and follow a time-reversed trajectory on the repellor is impossible because of its inherent instability.
 Thus trajectories violating the second law do not occur in spite of the time reversal invariance of the equations of motion.
 Nosé-Hoover mechanics (1.9)-including Gauss's isokinetic equations (1.6) as a special case-therefore resolves the famous reversibility paradox first stated by Loschmidt in 1876 (Ref.
-38) and discussed further by Boltzmann for the special case of nonequilibrium steady or periodically varying states.
+38) and discussed further by Boltzmann39 for the special case of nonequilibrium steady or periodically varying states.